Overview

 Entry requirements and admissions criteria:

 Applicants to the MRes+PhD programme must hold a distinction in a master’s degree in Economics or a closely related subject.
 Applicants must demonstrate a high level of analytical and quantitative skills (such as in mathematics and statistics), evidenced by strong performance in relevant modules taken on previous degree programmes and/or through relevant standardised test performance (such as GRE Quantitative of at least 160).
-Submitting GRE test result is encouraged but not compulsory and is only one of the components used to assess the strength of applications.
+Submitting a GRE test result is encouraged but not compulsory and is only one of the components used to assess the strength of applications.

 We only have a single intake in September.
 We accept applications throughout the year.
-Successful candidates who have submitted their MRes application by 28th February will receive a scholarship (full fee waiver plus a stipend).
+Successful candidates who have submitted their MRes application by 31 January 2024 will receive a scholarship (full fee waiver plus a stipend).
 Successful candidates who have submitted their application after this date may receive a scholarship subject to availability, or will come with their own funding.

 In your personal statement you are expected to suggest one or more faculty members as potential supervisors.
 On the application form you may see that it states that it is preferred that you contact potential supervisors beforehand.
 However, we strongly discourage applicants from contacting individual faculty members or potential supervisors when applying to our programme.
 All applications are first evaluated by a joint admissions committee, so contacting potential supervisors separately will not increase your chances.